shrinidhigcn/echo-flavor/README.md

-# Welcome to your Lovable project
+# Welcome to this project

 **URL**: https://lovable.dev/projects/4e47135f-86a2-45a4-8545-bc41c102630e